 Sreejith played the lead in the play Saketham that was staged in Tokyo and has also performed in the plays of Maya Tungberg, S. Ramanujam, Abilash Pillai, and Ram Gopal Bajaj.
 His directorial credits include The Chairs (Eugene Ionesco), Mother Courage and Her Children (Bertolt Brecht), and The Museum of Lost Pieces, a devised project by the students of the University of Hyderabad.
 He also directed a short film, Yakusha Co Ltd (2009), which won him the Best Director award at the Swaralaya Film Festival.

 A freelance trainer and actor, Miyuki has served as cast trainer for several productions led by Makoto Sato.
-He is currently a movement teacher to Black Tent Theatre members as well as leading workshops across Asia.
+He is currently a movement teacher and leads workshops across Asia.

 In 2009, he performed in the inaugural play, Kuo Pao Kun’s The Spirits Play, of TETC, a theatre collective established by ITI alumni, as well as in Creative Lab, a presentation of eight solo works that were the responses by eight artists to the play.
 The Spirits Play went on to the 12th Bharat Rang Mahotsav, a major theatre festival in India, after opening in Singapore.